Leoneq/iNapMalinka/readme.md

 * move to eagle instead of easyeda
 * change normal nrf to version with pa+lna
 * add a soundcard via i2s (?)
-* make it symmetric (?)
+* make layout  symmetric (?)
 * instead of using cutout, make a huge pad for screen cable
 * move the pi so it doesn't need to be cut
 * if you have more ideas, contact me!

-I'd recommend to wait for the new version.
+Again, I strongly recommend to wait for the new board version.
+In the current one not everything works.

 ### License
 Licensed under GNU GPL v3 - that means, you can share, contribute, modify the source as much as you want!
 Please remember to mention the original author though.
+Good luck!!

 made with ❤ and 🥛 by
 [@leonek112](https://twitter.com/leoneq112)